SAN DIEGO CHILD SUPPORT LAWYERS: COMPASSIONATE, EXPERT LEGAL COUNSEL

-California law provides for several different elements of child support as follows:
+California law provides for several different legal elements of child support as follows:

 - Guideline child support is a mandatory payment, calculated by a formula set forth in the Family Code.
 Essentially, the Court is required to make findings as to the gross and net income of each party, tax filing status and child sharing percentage (as well as other adjustments) and order a presumptively mandatory payment.